Frequently Asked Questions

 If you need to find a listing of journals by subject, you can also use the Library Catalog.
-For example, if you want to know what journal titles we subscribe to on dermatology, you can do a “subject” search for dermatology in the Library Catalog.
-Then use “Limit/Sort Search” to select for “serials” to see a list of journal titles.
+For example, if you want to know what journal titles we subscribe to on dermatology, you can do a “subject” search for dermatology using Advanced Search in the Library Catalog.
+Then use “Limit/Sort Search” to select for “Journals” to see a list of journal titles.
 Please contact a librarian at email@example.com if you need assistance.

 Where are your journals shelved?

 Most of our journal collections are electronic and can be accessed online.
 The Medical Library’s print journal collection, containing historical volumes and titles not available online, is stored offsite.
 Please submit a request for article(s) you need using the Order Articles and Books form.
 There is no charge for this service.

-The Library Catalog indicates which journal years and volumes are current or bound, as well as which volumes are owned by particular BU libraries.
+The Library Catalog indicates which journal years and volumes are in print, as well as which volumes are owned by particular BU libraries.
 ‘Lacks’ notes indicate missing volumes or issues.
-In the case of current journals, you can ask for the issue you need at the circulation desk.